Jack Ackroyd

 John Wesley Ackroyd (1925 – September 29, 1992) was a prominent Canadian Chief of Police and high level Ontario civil servant.
 He served as the chief of the Metro Toronto Police Force from 1980 to 1984.
 Known as an ideas man, and 'kind cop' he introduced community policing when he was the deputy chief.
 Though later, during his term as the chief, the biggest mass civilian arrest since the Second World War occurred in Toronto's Gay district.
 Following his retirement from the police force, he was head of the Liquor Control Board of Ontario from 1984 to 1990, where he modernized the retail operations and its marketing.

 Policing career

-Jack Ackroyd joined the Toronto Police Department as cadet, in 1941.
-He rose through the ranks and by the mid 1970s, was a deputy police chief.
+Jack Ackroyd joined the Toronto Police Department as a cadet, in 1941.
+He rose through the ranks and by the mid 1970s, he was a deputy police chief.
 During this period he earned the nickname "Kojak", after the 1970s TV show and character Kojak.
 One of his biggest accomplishments was introducing "community policing" to the Metro force in the late 1970s.
 This so-called "more humane" style of policing was lauded by the media and politicians alike.
 Ackroyd will be remembered for this major innovation and for the following dark incidents that occurred on his watch.